flibustier/e-coin/README.md

 ##### Build Blockchain

-First you need to download [Multichain], then follow these steps by replacing `ecoin` with the name of your currency:
+First you need to download [Multichain], then follow these steps by replacing `e-coin` with the name of your currency:
 ```$xslt
 multichain-util create e-coin